 The Shire contributes to a number of Superannuation Funds on behalf of employees.
-All funds to which the Shire contributes are defined contribution plans
+All funds to which the Shire contributes are defined contribution plans g) Fair value of assets and liabilities

 Fair value is the price that the Shire would receive to sell the asset or would have to pay to transfer a liability, in an orderly (i.e. unforced) transaction between independent, knowledgeable and willing market participants at the measurement date.